Star Wars (film): Development

+Lucas began by inventing exotic names for characters and places to develop the universe's atmosphere.
+Several of these names, though ultimately unused in the film, made it into later sequels.
+He compiled an unfinished two-page synopsis titled Journal of the Whills, which chronicled the tale of CJ Thorpe, apprentice to the legendary "Jedi-Bendu" Mace Windy.
+Lucas's agent Jeff Berg was confused by the plot and recommended he write something simpler.
+Lucas's second draft, a 10-page treatment titled The Star Wars, was completed in April 1973.
+This treatment borrowed narrative beats from Akira Kurosawa's 1958 film The Hidden Fortress.
+(Note: Lucas and Kurtz previously considered producing a remake of The Hidden Fortress, following the success of The Magnificent Seven (1960), which was based on Kurosawa's film Seven Samurai (1954).)

-While impressed with the innocence of the story and the sophistication of Lucas's fictional world, United Artists declined to fund the project.
-Lucas and producer Gary Kurtz then presented the treatment to Universal Pictures, the studio that financed American Graffiti.
-Universal agreed it could be a successful venture, but had doubts about Lucas's ability to execute his vision.
+While impressed with the innocence of the story and the sophistication of Lucas' fictional world, United Artists declined to fund the project.
+Lucas and Kurtz presented the treatment to Universal Pictures.
+Universal agreed it could be a successful venture, but declined to fund it, citing doubts about Lucas' ability to execute his vision.
 Kurtz claimed the studio's rejection was primarily due to Universal head Lew Wasserman's low opinion of science fiction, and the general unpopularity of the genre at the time.
-Francis Ford Coppola subsequently brought the project to a division of Paramount Pictures named the Directors Company he ran with fellow directors Peter Bogdanovich and William Friedkin, but Friedkin questioned Lucas's ability to direct the film, and both Friedkin and Bogdanovich declined to finance it.
+Francis Ford Coppola subsequently brought the project to a division of Paramount Pictures named the Directors Company he ran with fellow directors Peter Bogdanovich and William Friedkin, but Friedkin questioned Lucas' ability to direct the film, and both Friedkin and Bogdanovich declined to finance it.
 Walt Disney Productions also turned down the project.

-Star Wars was accepted by Twentieth Century-Fox in June 1973.
-Studio president Alan Ladd Jr. did not grasp the technical side of the project, but believed in Lucas's talent.
-Lucas later stated that Ladd invested in him, not in the film.
-The Fox deal gave Lucas $150,000 to write and direct the film.
-In August, American Graffiti opened to massive success, which afforded Lucas the necessary leverage to renegotiate the deal and gain control of merchandising and sequel rights.
+Lucas pitched The Star Wars to Alan Ladd Jr., vice president of creative affairs at Twentieth Century-Fox.
+Ladd did not grasp the technical side of the project, but believed in Lucas' talent, and was enthused by a private screening of American Graffiti.
+He organised a deal memo, dated July 13, 1973, which gave Lucas $150,000 to write and direct The Star Wars.
+Lucas later remarked that Ladd invested in him rather than in the film.
+In August 1973, American Graffiti was released to major commercial success, which afforded Lucas the necessary leverage to renegotiate the deal and gain control of merchandising and sequel rights.